lalrochhara/sangtei/README.md

 Can be found on Telegram as [@Sangtei](https://t.me/dSangteiBot)
 </br>

-Sangtei is currently available in 1 Language as of now:
+Sangtei is currently available in 2 Language as of now:
 - **US English**
+- **IN Mizo**

 More languages can be managed in the _locales_ folder.
 Although we have added support for languages in bot, we still need contributors to translate the bot to other languages.